Land0fChocolate/NewEmeraldRomHack/README.md

 - NPCs can change colour when picking items at BP exchange corner.
 Palette bug.
 - Shop tiles change colour when in shop mode in Mauville sweet shop.
 Palette bug.
 - In Contests of super rank and above, Pokemon sprites and NPC overworld sprites can get weird colours.
 Palette bug linked to too many NPCs on screen.
-- HP bar in battle may look weird, starting with a ?.
-When hit it may start subtracting at over a thousand health and looks like it drops down to 100% health.
-Visual error, looks like a full HP bar but not.
-Cause unknown.
-Unable to reproduce.
-Seems to be a very rare bug.
 - When a Pokemon evolves by trading, an exp gain sound plays over the Pokemon's cry.
 - When trading with the tradeback guy and you use a Pokemon with a different ID than your own (from in-game trade), the trade screen says you are trading with the Pokemon's previous owner.
 - Wild Deoxys may not regenerate HP bar properly in battle.
 This is just visual, actual HP values are there.
 Repeatedly occurs when KOing it from 100% HP.